kockie69/Visualizer/docs/lowfatmilk.md

 With the timer knob you can set the time that the preset will stay active when the menu option is set to cycle through presets.
 The time can vary between 0 and 300 seconds.

 ### Beat sensitivity
-This is a value that varies between 0 and 5 and can be controlled by the buttons on the left and right.
-Left to be used to lower the sensitivty and right to increase the value.
+This knob is to control the beat sensitivity thatvaries between 0 and 5.
 Beat Sensitivity impacts how reactive your visualizations are to volume, bass, mid-range, and treble.
-Range: 0 - 5 (from "dead" to VERY reactive)
+Range: 0 - 5 (from "dead" to VERY reactive).
+It is used by most presets to perform on-beat actions like pulsing or changing rotation.

+### Hard cut sensitivity
+Beat sensitivity value to perform a "hard cut".
+It will be performed only after the number of seconds set in Hard Cut Duration have passed.
+Only used if hard cuts and Cycle through presets are enabled.

+### Hard cut duration
+Minimum number of seconds before a "hard cut" is performed.
+Only used if hard cuts are enabled.

+### Gradient
+You can control the lightness and darkness of the preset by changing the gradient.

 ### Next
 There is a next button and a next input, and both have the same functionality.
 If next is triggered it depends on the setting of Cycle through presets what will happen.
 If it is enabled, a random preset will be shown next.
 If Cycle through presets is disabled the next preset in line will be shown.